 - All spaces and punctuation in the Field name will be removed.

 - All letters will be converted to lower-case to create the variable name.

 - Double-byte characters are not supported in variable names, and will be replaced with an underscore (

 - Unfortunately, this limitation is due to limitations in several of code languages used to access dotCMS content, not due to dotCMS code itself, and can not be changed at this time.

 - If a new field results in the same variable name as a the variable name of an existing field, the new variable name will have a number added to the end to distinguish it from the existing variable name.

 In order to ensure that code which references Field variables does not break when you rename Fields, it is not possible to change the variable name of a Field after the field has been created.

 However you can create a Field with one name, and then change the name of the Field after the variable name has been automatically assigned.
-This allows you to essentially choose what variable name you wish to use for the Field, initially create the Field with an appropriate name so that the appropriate variable name will be generated, and then change the name of the Field afterward.
+This allows you to initially create the Field with an appropriate name so that the appropriate variable name is generated, and then change the name of the Field afterward.

 Two common cases where this may be useful are: